Bestagons/quack/README.md

 ### Vision Statement:

-The Schedule-dine app on every Emory student phone, organizing the calendars of users & eliminating all frustrations with on-campus dining.
+The Quack Project on every Emory student phone, organizing the calendars of users & eliminating all frustrations with on-campus dining.

 ### Elevator Pitch: